startverywell/change-timezone/README.md

+# Chrome Time Zone Converter

-> **Date started**: (Sep 2019)
+> **Date started**: Sep 2019

-> **Date ended**:
+> **Date ended**: April 2021 / Ongoing

 ## Description

-Time Zone converter is a Chrome extension that converts time to a time zone of the user's choice.
+Chrome Time Zone Converter is a Chrome extension that converts time to a time zone of the user's choice.
 Specifically it automatically converts any times of: YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation] format to the user's default.
 It also has a manual converter if the page hasn't automatically converted (can also convert Unix time).

 The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages.
 See [Production](https://github.com/richardaspinall/chrome-timezone-converter#production) for more information